Understanding the International Fuel Tax Agreement (IFTA)

 • A valid USDOT number

-Eligible Fuel Types Covered by IFTA
+What Fuel Types Are Covered by IFTA?

 IFTA applies to fuel used in qualified vehicles, including: